8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

         # Code
     END_METAL_VERTEX

-Control Functions
+Subroutines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Control Functions are the interface for how the HVR renderer enters a ShaderSubroutine and uses it to modify the rendering of a HvrActor.
+Subroutines are the interface for how the HVR renderer uses the Shader to modify the rendering of a HvrActor.

-The following code demonstrates how to write Control Functions for color, position and scale.
+The following code demonstrates how to write Subroutines for color, position and scale.

 .. code-block:: none